-The Code of Ethics is the document that contains and clearly explains the commitments and ethical responsibilities to be implemented by the managers, the workforce and collaborators of all Group companies for the achievement of corporate objectives.
-Hera’s Code of Ethics provides guidance for Group management according to the principles of responsibility, a fair and correct approach to professional activities, quality and economic efficiency with respect to relations inside and outside the Group.
-Starting from 2006, supplier qualification is subject to acceptance of the Code of Ethics: furthermore, the supply contracts drawn up by the Group include termination clauses linked to the failure of suppliers to comply with the principles of the code of ethics.
+The Code of Ethics is the document that contains the commitments and ethical responsibilities to be implemented by the managers, the workforce and collaborators of the Group for the achievement of corporate objectives.
+The Code of Ethics guides the business management and the individual conduct towards the observance of the ethics values and the principles of the functioning of Hera which represent, together with the mission, the basis of the principles contained in the articles which make up the Code.
+Supplier qualification is subject to acceptance of the Code and the supply contracts drawn up by the Group include termination clauses linked to the failure by suppliers to comply with the principles of the Code of Ethics.

-The SA8000 Quality, Safety, Environmental and Social Responsibility management system
+The SA8000 Quality, Safety, Environmental and Social Responsibility system

 Hera’s commitment to quality, safety, environment and social responsibility